 In the US, you'll also see a plethora of low-price remote controls to choose from.
 And if you're buying for an elderly relative, or want a super-simple remote that only covers the TV basics, then the Doro HandleEasy lets you change volume and channels – it's been around for years, but is a great lo-fi gadget without any added complications.
 It's very cheap, too!

-If all of that preamble sounds too overwhelming, consider this: you might be holding the answer to your home entertainment solution in your hand right now.
+Not convinced you need a universal remote?
+Why not save yourself a bit of cash and use a device you already own.
+Because you might be holding the answer to your home entertainment solution in your hand right now.

 That's because some phones will also function as universal remotes, although perhaps not the models you may think.
 They need to have a feature called an IR blaster, which enables them to transmit the same signals as a normal remote control.